 Engdahl thought that the turbulence had thrown Winecoff's plane into a spin.
 While the Hellcat was one of the best Navy fighter planes of World War II, Engdahl recalled that it could be a death trap if it went into a spin.
 "You get into a spin and you're probably done for," he said.
 "You're never going to come out of it."

-If Winecoff's plane did go into an uncontrollable spin, it would have crashed into the ocean at 500 or 600 mph, killing Winecoff instantly.
+If Winecoff's plane did go into an uncontrollable spin, it would have crashed into the ocean and could have been traveling at 500 or 600 mph, killing Winecoff instantly.

 The fact that Harold Winecoff died because of an unidentified American plane adds a cruel twist of irony to his death, but Engdahl said such events are part of war.
 There was no way to know if the plane was a friend or a foe, and it had to be identified, he said.

-A final note: Harold Winecoff's brother, John, was still living near Rockwell and saw my story about his brother in the Salisbury Post on September 27, 1994.
+In 1994, Harold Winecoff's brother, John, was still living near Rockwell and saw my story in the Salisbury Post.
 During the Thanksgiving holiday of 1994, I returned Harold Winecoff's possessions to his brother.